LazyWolfLin/Notebooks/Library/Test/GoogleTest.md

 	virtual void TearDown() {}
 };

-class FixtureTest : public ::testing::Test {
+class Fixture : public ::testing::Test {
 	//  You can remove any or all of the following functions if its body is empty.
 protected:
 	// Per-test-case set-up.